AndrewChamp/Simple-File-Cache-Updating/README.md

 # Simple File Cache Updating

 Have aggressive caching on your server or framework?
 Have issues with clients seeing changes when you update a file or image?
 Well, you're in luck!
+Prevent aggressive browser cachinbg with this class.

 Just instantiate the class and wrap your files with the method.  **Like magic!**